damian-lis/portfolio-website/README.md

   }
 ```

-As we can see above, the toggleActive method through the helper setPropsFn, similar to the previous method, sets the appropriate styles (visibility and opacity) thanks to which we have a visible curtain (in scenario when we have toggle value on true).
+As we can see above, the toggleActive method through the helper setPropsFn, similar to the previous method, sets the appropriate styles (visibility and opacity) thanks to which we have a visible dark curtain (in scenario when we have toggle value "on").

 <br/>

 #### 2.11.
-A visual example of adding a form component to the curtain
+A visual example of adding a form component to the curtain (the effect of calling the toggleShow method with the toggle parameter set to "on")

 Below is a visual example of adding a form component to a curtain by pressing the button with the form icon (this process will be discussed in the next section):